Create a custom bot

 To create a custom bot

-If you logged into Conversation Builder directly (that is, not via single sign-on from LiveEngage) and you have access to multiple organizations within your LiveEngage account, verify in the upper-right corner that the organization under which the bot should exist is displayed.
+If you logged into Conversation Builder directly (that is, not via single sign-on from Conversational Cloud) and you have access to multiple organizations within your Conversational Cloud account, verify in the upper-right corner that the organization under which the bot should exist is displayed.
 If the correct organization isn’t displayed, select it from the Org Name dropdown list.

-- In the Dashboard, click New Bot in the upper-right corner.
+- From the dashboard that lists your bots, click New Bot in the upper-right corner.

 In the dialog box that appears, select the template on which to base the bot.